T.T.C. Dance Company: Persistence of Memory

 This concert represents the final component of the MFA in Dance Program for the second cohort.
 Each section of the concert combines the artistic expression and kinetic innovations of one of the MFA students, Harrison Parker and Rachel Servello.
 The evenings concert is at times a portrayal of life with its obstacles and disengagements, or its connections and empathy through passages of interwoven musings and kinetic phrases.
 The sections unite to form an evening of thought-provoking performance.

-WU Dance Collective: UnTethered
+WashU Dance Collective: UnTethered

 Artistic Direction by Cecil Slaughter